By the end of this section, you will be able to:

 - What political activities can people engage in other than running for office?

-- Is citizen engagement necessary for government to function?
+- Is citizen engagement necessary for a democracy to function?
 Explain.

 - Which is the more important reason for being engaged: to gain power or improve the quality of life?
 Why?